Believe it or not, but you may be over protecting your Exchange server against viruses without realizing it.

 At the server level, you should install a file-level anti-virus program so that the server is protected from file-level viruses.
 However, file-level protection alone isn't enough because a file-level virus scanner won't scan your server's mailboxes for viruses.
 By itself, file-level virus protection can also be very damaging to Exchange.

 Because of this, you should install an Exchange Aware anti-virus program on top of the server's file level protection.
 This Exchange aware anti-virus software will scan the Exchange mailboxes for viruses and remove them before they are placed in a user's mailbox.
-In most cases,
+In most cases, the Exchange level anti-virus software will also reconfigure the file level anti-virus software so that it will not be harmful to Exchange.

 Unfortunately, Exchange level anti-virus software tends to be expensive, so a lot of companies tend to avoid buying special Exchange level anti-virus software, assuming that the workstation level anti-virus software will catch viruses when a user attempts to open them through Outlook.
 Although I personally think that Exchange level anti-virus software is a good investment, it is true that the client level software should catch mail viruses, assuming that the software is Exchange aware.
 If you do decide to go this route and only have file level protection on your Exchange Server, you need to reconfigure your anti-virus software to keep from causing problems with Exchange.